edw4rdyao/eeg_mi_dl/README.md

 Average test accuracy: 71.8364%
 ```

-You can also make your own models and more config options to do experiments.
+You can also modify the config yaml file to adjust parameter  or make your own models to do experiments.